krzar/array-dto/README.md

 ### Names mapping

-You can map names of parameters using `$namesMap` array.
+You can map names of parameters using `$namesMap` array:

 ```php
 class UserData extends ArrayObject {